The State of STIs — CDC Reports an Alarming Rise in Syphilis

 The Centers for Disease Control and Prevention released new surveillance data on sexually transmitted infections (STIs).
 There were 2.5 million cases of chlamydia, gonorrhea, and syphilis reported in the United States in 2022.
-Rates of gonorrhea and chlamydia remain high, and rates of syphilis have gone up an alarming 80% since 2018.
+Rates of gonorrhea and chlamydia remain high, and the rise in syphilis rates is alarming—up 80% since 2018.

 In 2022 there were: